danielnorberg/rut/README.md

 Notes
 -----

 * *rut* only handles ascii.
-Paths should thus be URL encoded when routed.
+Paths should be URL encoded when routed.